ava-labs/hypersdk/README.md

 aren't familiar, enables any Avalanche Subnet to send a message to any another Avalanche Subnet in just a few seconds (or less) without relying on a trusted relayer or bridge.

+In short, validators on a Subnet sign each export message with a BLS key and then the user combines....

 0----
 To understand how AWM
 is able to provide this funcaion